yoonghan/RN_Android_Native/README.md

 4. When the application starts as blank, this is a common issue in RN's android app.
 In theory, the "react-native start" needs to start before installing the application into android.
 Do these steps:

-a.
-Close the app sample_reactnative in Android.
+  1. Close the app sample_reactnative in Android.
-b.
-Open the sample_reactnative app again.
+  2. Open the sample_reactnative app again.
-c.
-Press R and R key again.
+  3. Press R and R key again.
 This refreshes the page.
-d.
-Wait few seconds (10 seconds)
+  4. Wait few seconds (10 seconds)